-Many people profit when an artwork is resold – but not the artist.
+Many people profit when an artwork is sold in the secondary market – but not the artist.

 The full value of an artwork often isn’t seen on the first sale.
 It is common for visual art to increase in value over time, as the reputation of the artist grows.

 For example, Inuit artist, Kenojuak Ashevak, sold her piece Enchanted Owl in 1960 for $24.
-It was later resold for $58,650.
-Ashevak got nothing from the resale.
+It was later resold for $158,500.
+Ashevak received nothing from the sale.